Anti-Asian Hate Reports Nearly Doubled in March: New Data

-New data on anti-Asian hate incidents reveals some startling increases in reports this year.
+New data on anti-Asian hate incidents reveals some startling increases in reports this year, NBC News reports.

 The reporting forum Stop AAPI Hate released a national report last week, examining incidents that took place over roughly a year during the coronavirus pandemic.
 It revealed that the number of incidents reported surged from 3,795 to 6,603 in March of this year alone.